MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/manage/how-to-configure-modify-report-schedules.md

     2. Click the down arrow in the **Delivery method** list, and then click **Report Server File Share**.

-        > [!NOTE]
-        > If you want to manage and distribute reports securely, you could deliver reports to Microsoft Windows SharePoint Services, which offers digital rights management.
-Consult your network security administrator.

     3. Type a file name for the report in the **File name** text box.

     4. Type a file path for the report in the **Path** text box.

-        > [!NOTE]
-        > Report scheduling supports Universal Naming Convention \(UNC\) file names and must not end in a backslash.
+Report scheduling supports Universal Naming Convention \(UNC\) file names and must not end in a backslash.

     5. Click the down arrow in the **Render Format** list, and then click the file format you want for the report.